London Borough of Croydon: Culture

 Croydon has cut funding to the Warehouse Theatre.

 In 2005, Croydon Council drew up a Public Art Strategy, with a vision intended to be accessible and to enhance people's enjoyment of their surroundings.
 The public art strategy delivered a new event called Croydon's Summer Festival hosted in Lloyd Park.
 The festival consists of two days of events.
 The first is called Croydon's World Party which is a free one-day event with three stages featuring world, jazz and dance music from the UK and internationally.
-The final days event is the Croydon Mela, a day of music with a mix of traditional Asian culture and east-meets-western club beats across four stages as well as dozens of food stalls and a funfair.
+The final day's event is the Croydon Mela, a day of music with a mix of traditional Asian culture and east-meets-western club beats across four stages, as well as dozens of food stalls and a funfair.
 It has attracted crowds of over 50,000 people.
 The strategy also created a creative industries hub in Old Town, ensured that public art is included in developments such as College Green and Ruskin Square and investigated the possibility of gallery space in the Cultural Quarter.

-Fairfield Halls, Arnhem Gallery and the Ashcroft Theatre show productions that are held throughout the year such as drama, ballet, opera and pantomimes and can be converted to show films.
+Fairfield Halls, Arnhem Gallery and the Ashcroft Theatre show productions that are held throughout the year such as drama, ballet, opera and pantomimes, and can be converted to show films.
 It also contains the Arnhem Gallery civic hall and an art gallery.
 Other cultural activities, including shopping and exhibitions, are Surrey Street Market which is mainly a meat and vegetables market near the main shopping environment of Croydon.
 The market has a Royal Charter dating back to 1276.
 Airport House is a newly refurbished conference and exhibition centre inside part of Croydon Airport.
 The Whitgift Centre is the current main shopping centre in the borough.
 Centrale is a new shopping centre that houses many more familiar names, as well as Croydon's House of Fraser.